-Our team has extensive experience in advising government and corporate clients on native title and cultural heritage considerations.
+The team at Cooper Grace Ward has extensive experience in advising government and corporate clients on native title and cultural heritage considerations.
 This includes advice to the Queensland Government on native title implications for the mining and petroleum legislative red tape reduction reforms.

-Cooper Grace Ward Senior Associate Leanne O’Neill has particular expertise in relation to resolving native title matters and has represented the Queensland Government in numerous strategic native title and Indigenous Land Use Agreement (ILUA) negotiations.
+Cooper Grace Ward Senior Associate Leanne O’Neill has particular expertise in relation to resolving native title matters.
+Leanne has represented the Queensland Government in numerous strategic native title and Indigenous Land Use Agreement (ILUA) negotiations.
 Her experience includes:

 - representing the Queensland Government in the National Native Title Tribunal (NNTT) in over 800 resources (petroleum and mineral) grants affected by native title;